convergence-ai/convergence-interview/README.md

 1. A working application or cli that allows interaction with your agent.
 2. An agent you implemented yourself (not just calling an agent library).
 3. Well-organised code.
-4. A README with instructions on how to set up and run your app.
+4. A README with instructions on how to set up and run your agent.

 ### Agent Design